trilomix/GDS3D/README.txt

         Linux:      <Program folder>/linux/GDS3D
         MacOS:      <Program folder>/mac/GDS3D

-There are also run scipts for each OS that will load an example GDSII file in a mock-up process.
+There are also run scripts for each OS that will load an example GDSII file in a mock-up process.
 These files are:

         Windows:    <Program folder>\RunWin32.cmd
         Linux:      <Program folder>/RunLinux.sh